Welcome to MI Safety

 Protecting Michigan Communities with Facts, Not Promises

-In August 2025, representatives from NewEdge Power presented information on a utility-scale Battery Energy Storage System (BESS) in Oshtemo Township — a project that could place hundreds of semi-trailer-sized lithium-ion batteries just 300 feet from home walls.
+In August 2025, representatives from NewEdge Power presented information on a proposed utility-scale Battery Energy Storage System (BESS) in Oshtemo Township β a project that could place hundreds of semi-trailer-sized lithium batteries located approximately 300-400 feet from nearby homes.

-The growing number of BESS-related fires nationwide has led several local governments in states such as California and New York to pause or restrict new battery projects near residential areas while reviewing safety protocols.
+As reports of BESS-related incidents have increased nationwide, some local governments β including jurisdictions in states such as California and New York β have adopted temporary moratoriums or tighter restrictions on projects near residential areas while safety standards are evaluated.

 Why It Doesn't Belong Near Homes